Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 // Verify the source file contains all types

-// (same source-scanning logic as current consistency.rs)
+// (same source-scanning logic as old consistency.rs)

 let well_known_src = read_workspace_file(